 Useful things to know about Iceland

-Before we jump straight into the detailed day-by-day itinerary I want to give you an introduction about Iceland and information that I think you will find useful.
+Before we jump straight into the detailed 7-day itinerary itinerary I want to give you an introduction about Iceland, and information that I think you will find useful.

 Despite being in the European Union Iceland doesn’t use the EUR, but the Icelandic króna (ISK).
 At the time of visit 1 GBP was approximately 140 ISK.